-The roof discharge stack odour emission results are presented in Table 1.
-The historical trend between waste tonnage on the floor and the stack odour emission rate at the BTT Facility until 14 May 2021 is presented in Figure 2.
-Note: the velocity readings recorded on 14 May 2021 is suspected to be erroneous given the very high readings (refer to Section 6).
+The roof discharge stack odour emission results are presented in Table 1 and Table 2.
+The historical trend between waste tonnage on the floor and the stack odour emission rate at the BTT Facility until 21 December 2022 is presented in Figure 3.